TheOdinProject/curriculum/foundations/javascript_basics/loops_and_arrays.md

 - [How do you access or change an array element?](https://javascript.info/array)
 - [What are some useful array methods?](https://javascript.info/array-methods)
 - [What is the advantage of writing automated tests?](#test-driven-development)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.